 Yes, you can grow vegetables all through the heat of summer.
+You need a summer garden planting guide.
 Certain vegetables will thrive in the hot weather.
 Plant them after the last frost of the season, depending on what zone you live in.

 I live in Zone 6a, so I plant my summer crops around Mother’s Day.
 May 10th or 11th is usually the day we are out putting the summer crops in.
 Also, these crops we are putting in are transplants grown from seeds in a green house or my basement.

 In this post, I will be covering:

 - A Complete Summer Garden Planting Guide according to vegetable planting guide zone 6a.

 - Answering the question, “What can I plant in my garden?”

 - Care instructions for plants in the summer heat.

 Now, if you’re looking for garden vegetables to grow in your summer garden, you’ll need to read on.
 The following is a brief listing and care instructions of crops that can be planted now and grown through the summer.

 ** I’ve included an easy printable planting sheet for the Top 8 Summer crops detailed in this post.
 Print it and take it with you!

 Usually, beets are typically thought of as a cool season crop.
 But, I have found a way to grow them through the summer heat by planting them in a partial shady, fertile spot.